-I don’t know about you; when I consider my relationship with God, my first thoughts are not usually about “enjoying” Him.
-Instead, I typically think of God in terms of how He may keep tabs on everything I do, and I suppose that I generally start by questioning what I should be doing to please Him.
-I think most of us think about our relationship with the divine in the same way.
+When I consider my relationship with God, my first thoughts are not usually about “enjoying” Him.
+Instead, I typically think of God in terms of how He keeps tabs on everything I do, and I start by questioning what I should be doing to please Him.
+I think most of us think about our relationship with a Holy God in the same way.
 (No need to Perform)

-Jesus invites you to come today to sit and enjoy him.
-What would it be like to contemplate the glory of the creation and the one who holds everything together and craves fellowship with us?
-As we sit in the presence of the resurrected Christ, we taste and see that God is good.
+Jesus invites you to come and to sit in His presence and enjoy Him.
+His invitation is to contemplate the glory of the creation and that He holds everything together and craves fellowship with us?
+As we sit in the presence of the resurrected Christ, taste and see that God is good.
 (The Practice of Christian Meditation and Prayer)

 Reflection: The Westminster Confession states, “The chief end of man is to glorify God and to enjoy Him forever.”
 In our humanity, we tend to focus on everything we must do to get it right to have a relationship with God.
 The good news liberates us the moment we learn to enjoy the goodness and grace of God in everything.